Katie's 2016 Favorites - WDVX

 Hey y’all – Katie here, WDVX Program Director and host of “The Category Stomp” on Monday nights 7-10pm.
-In the past I have always been a bit indecisive when it comes to making “Best Of” year-end lists – sometimes it is challenging (and daunting) to sort through all of the great music we are exposed to on any given year.
+In the past, I have always been a bit hesitant when it comes to making “Best Of” year-end lists.
+It is always a daunting task to sort through all of the great music we are exposed to at WDVX in any given year.
 That being said, I managed to put together a list of some of my favorite albums & songs of 2016.
-They aren’t in any specific order – hence my indecisiveness – but I hope you enjoy and will tune in to hear music that included on the below lists and beyond on Monday nights on “The Category Stomp”!
-Here goes nothin’….
+They aren’t in any specific order – cue my indecisiveness – but I hope you enjoy and tune in to hear music included on the below lists (and beyond) every Monday night on “The Category Stomp”.
+Here goes nothin’…. (again, in no particular order!)

 2016 albums